reneamendes/knime-headless/README.md

 A headless execution of Knime is the name given to a Knime execution by command line:
 - no graphic interface is opened
   - in standard pressure and temperature conditions, that is, without the occurrence of errors, no graphic interface of Knime is opened.
-If an error occurs, an screen is opened and you can read the Matrix (see mode detais [here](#reading-the-matrix)).
+If an error occurs, an screen is opened and you can read the Matrix (see mode details [here](#reading-the-matrix)).
-- there is no a complete control of error messages, but you can generate logs of these errors
+- there is no a complete control of error messages, but you can generate logs of errors
 - it doesn't work fine when workflow or arguments paths have spaces
 - security (user accounts and groups) is managed by OS
 - not recommended by Knime company
-  - but, in my experience, it work fine even in production environment !
+  - but, in my experience, it works fine even in production environment !
 See an example of implementation [here](#an-implementation-example-in-production)

 You can read a complete and excellent article of headless execution of Knime, wrote by Marcus Lauber in this [link](https://medium.com/low-code-for-advanced-data-science/knime-batch-processing-on-windows-and-macos-caacde067bd0).